patch/unicode-candidates/README.md

 Unencoded characters that are potential candidates for inclusion in Unicode.

-* Durian and mangosteen emoji
+* Coconut, durian, and mangosteen emoji
-* Gender neutral restroom
+* Nonbinary restroom symbol
 * Cross of St. Peter
+* Ouroboros symbol
 * Gravestone symbols
 * Dalton’s element symbols
 * Esperanto flag and jubilee symbol